Code420SW/SfBlazorPlus/README.md

 ## Project Issues
-The following chronicals issues opened for the project and their status.
+The following chronicles issues opened for the project and their status.

 #### [Rationalize styling of the ButtonBase component](https://github.com/Code420SW/SfBlazorPlus/issues/2): Open